sbatch, squeue, scancel, sacct, and sinfo) that you’ll use throughout the rest of the tutorial series to run real training workloads on SUNK.

 Sbatch directives

-The#SBATCH directives are used to configure the job submission.
+Use#SBATCH directives to configure the job submission.
 Each directive specifies a different aspect of the job, such as its name, output files, time limits, and resource requirements.
-Below is a table summarizing some common directives:
+The following table summarizes some common directives:

 | Directive | Description |